-ABUJA–THE federal government has said Nigeria’s 2050 Long-Term Low Emission Vision document is a demonstration of the nation’s commitment to play a leading role in the implementation of the Paris Agreement.
+THE Federal Government has said Nigeria’s 2050 Long-Term Low Emission Vision document was a demonstration of the nation’s commitment to play a leading role in the implementation of the Paris Agreement.

 Ikeazor described the document as an important landmark for the actualisation of Nigeria’s quest for mitigating the negative effects of climate change and a road path to meeting its decarbonation targets.

-Ikeazor explained that the 2050 Long-Term Vision for Nigeria (LTV 2050) is the initial step towards the development of the Long-Term Strategies (LTS) which explore options to lower GHG emissions and contribute to the objective of reaching net-zero GHG emissions globally around the middle of the century.
+Ikeazor explained that the 2050 Long-Term Vision for Nigeria, LTV 2050, was the initial step towards the development of the Long-Term Strategies, LTS, which explore options to lower GHG emissions and contribute to the objective of reaching net-zero GHG emissions globally around the middle of the century.

-According to her, next step now is the development of the Long-Term Low Emission Development Strategy (LT-LEDS) which will develop scenarios and models that helps to translate the vision document into quantified emission reduction targets together with technology options and costs implications.
+According to her, next step now was the development of the Long-Term Low Emission Development Strategy, LT-LEDS, which would develop scenarios and models that helps to translate the vision document into quantified emission reduction targets together with technology options and costs implications.